Jacek Gmoch

 In Norway, he became the manager of Skeid Fotball in 1979, where he saved the team from relegation in his one and only season as head coach.
 Next, he went to Greece and first worked as a manager of PAS Giannina between 1979 and 1981, earning sixth place in his first season.
-He joined Apollon Athens in 1981-82 and Larisa in 1982-83, where he finished runner up in the Greek league, the first time a provincial team managed this feat.
+He joined Apollon Athens in 1981-82 and AEL in 1982-83, where he finished runner up in the Greek league, the first time a provincial team managed this feat.
 Subsequently, in 1983 he made his big step as a manager and became trainer of Panathinaikos.
 In his first season as Panathinaikos manager in 1983-84, his team won the Double and the following season in 1984-85, his team finished runner up in the league, and for the second time in their history, reached the semi-finals of the European Champion Clubs’ Cup, where they were eliminated by Liverpool.
 Despite this success, the Panathinaikos management fired him at the end of the season.
 According to newspapers of the time, one of the reasons he was fired was because he did not tolerate interference in the team by the management.

-For the 1985–86 season, he became coach of another great Greek club, AEK finishing third, and the following season he again became coach of Larisa.
+For the 1985–86 season, he became coach of another great Greek club, AEK Athens finishing third, and the following season he again became coach of Larisa.
 In 1987-88, his team historically won their only Greek Championship, until today the only team outside of Athens and Thessaloniki to do so.
 After Larisa, he worked as the manager of Olympiacos in 1988-89, again finishing as runner up in the league, and Aris Thessaloniki between 1990 and 1991.
 In 1991 he went to Cyprus to become APOEL trainer, where his team won the Championship, Cup, and Super Cup.
 He remained there until the middle of the 1992-93 season.
 Later, he worked for Athinaikos (1994–95), Ethnikos Piraeus (1995–96), APOEL (1996-97) winning another Super Cup and qualifying for the UEFA Cup, Ionikos (1997–98) finishing a club record fifth place in the league, Kalamata (1998–99) securing promotion to the top flight, Panionios (1999), and again for Ionikos in 2002–03.

 After retiring from management he acted as a member of the Polish Olympic representation team in the Athens 2004 Summer Olympics.
 Later he also became a minor shareholder and President of Legia Warsaw, as well as following up a career in television commentating for several networks.
 He notably commentated Champions League matches for the Greek Television ERT, as well as International Tournaments in Poland for channels Polsat and TVP.